vadim0532/study_projects/README.md

-## These projects (and many others) were completed during training at Yandex.Practice, the Data Analyst profession.
+## These projects (and many others) were completed during data analytics course at yandex.praktikum.

  Project  | Libraries used |